we-are-Joinup/provider-api-doc/source/includes/_signup.md

 `POST https://api.joinupbackend/api/corporative-PROVIDER-SLUG/apps/passenger/PLATFORM/VERSION/signup/`

-This endpoint creates a new passenger, a new user.
-If you want to use only [a generic user][server2server] you should do not use this endpoint
+This endpoint creates a new passenger, a new user, for [a generic user][server2server] skip this endpoint

 ## 6.2 Signup attributes data